wrex/rexs.tips/content/guitar/blues/_index.md

 ### Dom7 chord voicings

 The Blues uses Dom7 chord voicings almost exclusively.
 It's useful to have a few basic Dom7 shapes under your fingers before you start this chapter.
+All of the shapes below are quite easy to play, especially the shell voicings.

 #### Open position